sanskrit/learnsanskrit.org/content/guide/core/basic-vowels.md

 {title Basic vowels}

-Sanskrit students traditionally begin their studies by learning about Sanskrit's sounds.
+Sanskrit students traditionally begin their studies by learning about the different Sanskrit sounds.
 We will start our core lessons in the same way.

 Why is it so important to study Sanskrit's sounds?
 It is because Sanskrit sounds often transform due to {em sound change rules}.
 If we study Sanskrit's